isomerpages/moe-endeavourpri/_our-curriculum/English.md

 ![english programme highlights](/images/english_programme_highlights.jpg)

-**Stellar Programme**
+<p style="font-size: 18px; color: blue; font-weight: bold;">Stellar Programme</p>

-Endeavour Primary School has implemented the national English language curriculum known as STELLAR
-(Strategies for English Language Learning and Reading).
+Endeavour Primary School has implemented the national English language curriculum known as STELLAR (Strategies for English Language Learning and Reading).
 This initiative by the Ministry of Education
 has been running well in the school since 2008.

 STELLAR places an emphasis on reading and enjoyment of the language.
 Thus, in place of English textbooks,